Br4chi4lus/DigitalImageProcessing/README.md

 - Conversion to Grayscale - 24bit/8bit

 App accepts 24-bit .bmp files only.
-Processing can use mask of various sizes.
+Processing can use mask of various sizes(currently sizes are hardcoded.